Farrell: Scotland Are A Side We’ve Always Respected

 While Ireland will have two British & Irish Lions in McCarthy and Tadhg Beirne going up against Scotland’s changed second row pairing of Max Williamson and Grant Gilchrist, who have come in for the injured Gregor Brown and Scott Cummings, losing Ryan still comes as a considerable blow given his form.

-The Leinster lock has been Ireland’s second leading ball-carrying forward (35) behind captain Caelan Doris (46) during the opening four rounds, and ranks in the Championship’s top ten too for attacking ruck arrivals (88).
+The Leinster lock has been Ireland’s second leading ball-carrying forward (35) behind captain Caelan Doris (46) during the opening four rounds.
+In additiona, he ranks in the Championship’s top ten for attacking ruck arrivals (88).

 “James had a bang during the Wales game.
 We thought it was just a contusion to his calf and we thought that was going to be fine,” explained Farrell.